the-m3chanic/bi0s-stuff/writeups/tasks/isitnot/README.md

 This was something I failed to catch in my first time analysing this function, cost me some time.
 <br>

-Now, coming to the encryption bit:
+Now, coming to the encryption bit:<br>
 ![alt](./screenshot_second)

 Each byte of the 2nd arg is being `XOR`ed with `0xc` and then has 6 added to it.